 Setting PromptForPassword to false causes the system to generate an error when a password is required.
 This can be useful when you have a noninteractive script or function that programmatically accesses the job manager, and you might prefer an error rather than a password prompt.

+Characteristics Usage Job manager object

+Read-only Always

-Read-only Always Data type Boolean
+Data type Boolean

 changePassword, clearLocalPassword

 IsUsingSecureCommunication, SecurityLevel, UserName